Skip to content

 Ahead of time (AOT) quantization

 If you bring a pre-quantized model to LMI, you should not set the option.quantize configuration.
-The lmi-dist engine will directly parse the quantization configuration from the model and load it for inference.
+The vLLM engine will directly parse the quantization configuration from the model and load it for inference.
 This is especially important if you are using a technique that has a Marlin variant like GPTQ, AWQ, or FP8.
 The engine will determine if it can use the Marlin kernels at runtime, and use them if it can (hardware support).

 For example, let's say you are deploying an AWQ quantized model on a g6.12xlarge instance (GPUs support marlin).
 If you explicitly specify option.quantize=awq, the engine will not apply Marlin as it is explicitly instructed to only use awq.
 If you omit the option.quantize configuration, then the engine will determine it can use marlin and leverage that for optimized performance.